goldenjeffempire/invoice-flow/replit.md

 # InvoiceFlow - Production-Ready Deployment Platform

 ## Overview
 InvoiceFlow is a Django SaaS invoicing platform designed for secure, scalable, and reliable invoicing.
 It offers secure payment processing, robust API validation, optimized database performance, and enhanced security features.
 The platform is production-hardened and configured for 24/7 operation with a 99.9% uptime SLA, making it suitable for thousands of users.
-Key capabilities include a rebuilt "Create Invoice" page with real-time calculations, a comprehensive "Settings" page, and an enhanced "Invoice List/Dashboard" with bulk actions and advanced filtering.
+Key capabilities include a professional "Create Invoice" page with real-time calculations, a comprehensive "Settings" page, and an enhanced "Invoice List/Dashboard" with bulk actions and advanced filtering.

 ## User Preferences
 I prefer detailed explanations and iterative development.
 Ask before making major changes.
 I value clear, concise communication and prefer if the agent focuses on high-level feature implementation rather than granular code details unless specifically asked.